City Crime Score

 What types of crime are most common in Brookings?

-How can I stay safe in Brookings?
+How can I stay updated on crime in Brookings?